 Automating sales through a solution that unifies CRM, CPQ, and Commerce, while providing relevant information to your sales force and guiding them through the sales process is the key to true sales efficiency.

-Manufacturing CRMs of the century will provide Sales Optimization that remove friction from the buyer, and help sales representatives focus on the customer problem and the entire customer journey.
+Manufacturing CRMs of the century will provide sales optimization features that remove friction from the buyer, and help sales representatives focus on the customer problem and the entire customer journey.

 The overall scheme of the Manufacturing CRM is changing from solving single problems directly connected to customer interactions, to an overarching data-driven focus on the customer journey.